Miller-Media/wp-plugin-boilerplate/README.md

 $template_content = $this->getPlugin()->getTemplateContent( 'views/template-name', array( 'varname' => $value ) );
 ```

+### Overriding templates in themes
+Templates from your plugin can be overridden in wordpress themes by placing a copy of the template file in the themes `/templates` subdirectory in a folder with the same name as your plugin slug.
+As an example, the template described above would be overriden by:<br> `/wp-content/themes/theme-name/templates/myplugin-slug/views/template-name.php`

 ## Plugin Settings
 Your plugin includes a bootstrapped settings class that you can use to easily add a new settings to your plugin.
 It's located at `/classes/Settings.php`.